[This post was originally published on 8th March 2022. It has been updated on 28th Sep 2022.]

 7. Quattrocento Sans

 Copy written in Quattrocento Sans oozes warmth and gives the banner an elegant look.
-If you have to accommodate long phrases in the banner, Quattrocento Sans works the best because it is legible even in smaller sizes.
+If you have to accommodate long phrases, Quattrocento Sans font for banners works the best because it is legible even in smaller sizes.

 Montserrat is one of the most versatile fonts for banner design as it is available in 18 different styles, ranging from thin to extra bold.
 Highlighting different messages or lines of text in the same typeface is easily possible with this font.
 Keeping the trend in view, Uplers uses the same font in their website and most of the typography banner copies.